 Conclusion

 To sum it up, full-text searching has now become fundamental in almost every business, owing to the powerful search engine Lucene.
-But as data grows, rebuilding indexes can cause more damage than gain and this where an in-memory, distributed .NET solution such as NCache steps in.
+But as data grows, rebuilding indexes can cause more damage than gain and this is where an in-memory, distributed .NET solution such as NCache steps in.
 All it requires is a one-line code change in your existing Lucene application, and voila, you have the best of both worlds as an in-memory, distributed full-text search mechanism.